Sabina Muchart: Málaga

 Muchart also contributed to the most important Spanish graphic publications of the time.
 Sometimes her photographs would be used: on other occasions engravings based on her photos would be published.
 She was the first woman to sign her works as "photographer".
-In 1889, La Ilustración published a report on views of Malaga using some of her photographs.
-In 1891, La Ilustración Española y Americana published three of her photographs of paintings by the Malaga-born painter Antonio de la Torre.
+In 1889, La Ilustración published a report on views of Málaga using some of her photographs.
+In 1891, La Ilustración Española y Americana published three of her photographs of paintings by the Málaga-born painter Antonio de la Torre.
 In 1893, La Ilustración Artística (Barcelona) published a portrait of a group of Red Cross ambulancemen in front of the entrance to the Rostrogordo fort in Melilla, an autonomous city of Spain bordered by Morocco.
 They were there as a result of the First Melillan campaign (1893–1894), also known as the Margallo War, which was a conflict between the Spanish and Moroccan armies.
 That photograph has served to attribute to Muchart the role of war reporter, although little other justification for this has been found, with no evidence that she visited Melilla and no other war photographs by her being found.

 From 1900 she became well known for three postcards of the sinking of the German navy training ship SMS Gneisenau which, after hitting the breakwater of the eastern jetty of the port of Málaga, sank dramatically in a quarter of an hour with loss of life.
 In 1904 she published another series of photographs of Málaga in the Madrid magazine specialized in monumental views of cities, Alfredor del Mundo (Around the World).
 In 1906 another report by her was published in the bullfighting magazine La Fiesta Nacional, this time made in the bullring of Málaga, in which her proximity to the bullfighting is striking.